-- Refined sugars and high glycaemic carbohydrates.
-These include refined starches, sugars, and most packaged foods – many breakfast cereals, ice cream, lollies, sweets
+Refined sugars and high-glycaemic carbohydrates.
+These include refined starches, sugars, and most packaged foods i.e, many breakfast cereals, ice cream, lollies, and sweets

-- Trans-Fats and saturated fats found in many commercially processed foods, packaged baked foods (meat pies & sausage rolls, muffins) and deep-fried foods
+Trans-Fats and saturated fats are found in many commercially processed foods, packaged baked foods (meat pies & sausage rolls, muffins), and deep-fried foods

 A Natural Response to Inflammation

-Natural medicine and healthy lifestyle and dietary choices can go a long way to reduce and manage inflammation in the body.
+Natural medicine and healthy lifestyle and dietary choices can go a long way to reducing and managing inflammation in the body.
 Eating nutrient-dense and whole foods (foods in their most natural state & as unprocessed as possible) is one of the most important ways to reduce inflammation naturally.

 These foods help to reduce inflammation

-- Fresh vegetables – Use the rainbow technique.
-Nature has given us such a variety of vegetables of a variety of different colours that are rich in phytonutrients.
-Also make sure you include an abundance of dark leafy greens – kale, spinach, rocket salad – are important.
+Fresh vegetables – Use the rainbow technique.
+Nature has given us a variety of vegetables of a variety of different colors that are rich in phytonutrients.
+Make sure you include an abundance of dark leafy greens – kale, spinach, rocket salad – are important.

-- Whole pieces of fruit – this is preferable to juicing as you miss out on fibre with juices.
+Whole pieces of fruit – this is preferable to juicing as you miss out on fiber with juices.
 Berries and cherries, and especially blueberries, are full of vitamins and antioxidants called flavonoids that help fight inflammation.

-- Whole grains – brown rice, oats, millet, barley, amaranth, buckwheat, and quinoa.
-These and other unrefined grains tend to be high in fibre, which can help reduce inflammation
+Whole grains – brown rice, oats, millet, barley, amaranth, buckwheat, and quinoa.
+These and other unrefined grains tend to be high in fiber, which can help reduce inflammation

 Shifting to a diet that supports your body in reducing inflammation can go a long way to helping you manage pain naturally.

 Whilst we advocate for food as medicine, we also understand that some medications are essential.
-We would never encourage anyone to stop medications without talking to your doctor first.
+We would never encourage anyone to stop medications without talking to their doctor first.

 If you are taking a number of medications and would like to consider herbal medicine, it is important to talk to an experienced Naturopath & Nutritionist.
-Keri Hogarth, can help you through the often confusing maze of understanding the link between nutrition, herbal medicine and pharmaceutical medicines to ensure that you start a safe and natural approach to reducing your inflammation.
+Keri Hogarth, our naturopath, can help you through the often confusing maze of understanding the link between nutrition, herbal medicine, and pharmaceutical medicines to ensure that you start a safe and natural approach to reducing your inflammation.